 Outreach projects are provided in a strictly unsheltered setting.
-Any recipients of General Funds who are currently supporting outreach activities will need to apply.
 Project proposals can include the following different activities:

 - 1. Engagement includes activities to locate, identify, and build relationships with unsheltered persons experiencing homelessness in and unsheltered environment to provide immediate support, intervention, and connections with homeless assistance programs and/or mainstream social services and housing programs. - 2.
-Case Management/Support Services includes services to assess the housing and service needs of unsheltered individuals, and arranging/coordinating/monitoring the delivery of individualized services in an unsheltered environment. - 3.
+Case Management/Support Services includes services to assess the housing and service needs of unsheltered individuals and arranging/coordinating/monitoring the delivery of individualized services in an unsheltered environment. - 3.
 Emergency Health Services includes outpatient treatment of urgent medical conditions by licensed medical professionals in community-based settings (e.g., streets, parks, and campgrounds) to those eligible participants who are unwilling or unable to access services in an emergency shelter or an appropriate medical facility. - 4.
-Emergency Mental Health Services includes outpatient treatment of urgent mental health conditions by licensed professionals in community-based settings (e.g., streets, parks, and campgrounds) to those eligible participants unable or unwilling to access services in an emergency shelter or an appropriate medical facility. - 5.
-Transportation includes travel by outreach workers, social workers, medical professionals or other service providers to provide the eligible street outreach services described previously; and/or costs to cover client transportation for services. - 6.
+Emergency Mental Health Services includes outpatient treatment of urgent mental health conditions by licensed professionals in community-based settings (e.g., streets, parks, and campgrounds) to those eligible participants unable or unwilling to access services in an emergency shelter or an appropriate medical facility. - Transportation includes travel by outreach workers, social workers, medical professionals or other service providers to provide the eligible street outreach services described previously; and/or costs to cover client transportation for services. - 6.
 Services to Special Populations includes otherwise eligible essential services that have been tailored to address the special needs of homeless youth, victims of domestic violence and related crimes/threats, and/or people living with HIV/AIDS who are literally homeless, in unsheltered settings.